wangarcher/ur5e_actual/README.md

     z: -0.707
     w: 0.707"
 ```
-, to indicate that there is a pseudo object with such pose in the camera reference frame.
+, to indicate that there is a pseudo picking object with such pose in the camera reference frame.